Reckoning with Refugeedom is an ongoing project conducted by the University of Manchester.

 War turns people's worlds upside down, from the First World War to the present day, countless lives have been affected by conflict.
 Ordinary people are forced to make extraordinary decisions – should they stay or go?

-Visit Refugees: Forced to Flee at IWM London to explore a century of refugee experiences, from Nazi Germany’s persecution of Jews and the Kindertransport, to the Calais Jungle and the treacherous Mediterranean crossings.
+Refugees: Forced to Flee at IWM London explored a century of refugee experiences, from Nazi Germany’s persecution of Jews and the Kindertransport, to the Calais Jungle and the treacherous Mediterranean crossings.